phasehq/docs/public/cli/commands.md

                show program's version number and exit
 Commands:

     auth                             💻 Authenticate with Phase
     init                             🔗 Link your project with your Phase app run                              🚀 Run and inject secrets to your app shell                            🐚 Launch a sub-shell with secrets as environment variables (BETA) secrets                          🗝️ Manage your secrets
     secrets list                     📇 List all the secrets secrets get                      🔍 Get a specific secret by key secrets create                   💳 Create a new secret secrets update                   📝 Update an existing secret secrets delete                   🗑️ Delete a secret
-    secrets import   📩 Import secrets from a .env file secrets export   🥡 Export secrets in a dotenv format users            👥 Manage users and accounts
+    secrets import                   📩 Import secrets from a .env file secrets export                   🥡 Export secrets in a dotenv format dynamic-secrets                  ⚡️ Manage dynamic secrets
+    dynamic-secrets list             📇 List dynamic secrets & metadata dynamic-secrets lease            📜 Manage dynamic secret leases dynamic-secrets lease get        🔍 Get leases for a dynamic secret dynamic-secrets lease renew      🔁 Renew a lease dynamic-secrets lease revoke     🗑️ Revoke a lease dynamic-secrets lease generate   ✨ Generate a lease (create fresh dynamic secrets) users                            👥 Manage users and accounts
     users whoami                     🙋 See details of the current user users switch                     🪄 Switch between Phase users, orgs and hosts users logout                     🏃 Logout from phase-cli
     users keyring                    🔐 Display information about the Phase keyring docs                             📖 Open the Phase CLI Docs in your browser console                          🖥️ Open the Phase Console in your browser update                           🆙 Update the Phase CLI to the latest version
 ```

 ## Available commands {{ className: 'lead' }}